godspeedelbow/blinksound/README.md

 blinksound
 ==========

-Easy API for focus the user on an inactive browser window/tab, through sound and title blinking.
+Easy API to focus the user on a background browser window/tab, through sound and title blinking.

 Dependencies
 --------------